More Child Support Answers

 Unless you are the custodial or noncustodial parent, you cannot obtain information on a child support case without a notarized "Consent to Release Information" or "Power of Attorney (POA)" form.
 This must be received by the state and it does not authorize the release of all case information.

 If you need someone to elaborate on these topics or you have more questions, speak with a knowledgeable Kane County family law attorney for some guidance today.
-Call Shaw Family Law, P.C. at 630-584-5550 for a free consultation.
+Call Shaw Sanders, P.C. at 630-584-5550 for a free consultation.